RexLinz/ESPwebIO/README.md

 - <http://WebIO/GPIO?state=1,22> to read state of GPIO pins 1 and 11
 - <http://WebIO/GPIO?set=23> to set GPIO pin 23 active

-My usecase is remote outputs to be controlled via WiFi from GNU Octave (similar to Matlab) for automated test and measurement, e.g. the first example above will read as below.
+My usecase is using outputs on an ESP32 to be controlled via WiFi from GNU Octave (similar to Matlab) for automated test and measurement.
+In GNU Octave and Matlab the first example above will read as below.

 > `webread("http://WebIO/GPIB?state=1,22")`
 >
 > `webread("http://WebIO/GPIB", "state", "1,22")`

-**Note** in Octave and Matlab you can code the arguments within the URL or specify as key / value pairs, so both are equivalent.
+**Note** in GNU Octave and Matlab you can code the arguments within the URL or specify as key / value pairs, so both are equivalent.

 ESP's hardware blocks will be implemented as individual **subsystems**.
 Each subsystem will print additional (plain) help text if called without arguments.